DiscoFT/DiscoFT/README.md

 Files over 1MB in size might take a while to Topic Model.
 Tested a 4MB file with 50,000 lines - Took about 5 mins.

+An example file titled 'test.csv' is included in GitHub.

 # Functions

 1. Outputting the Usernames involved in the conversation